 Sanriku - June 15, 1896, 10:30: following a 7.6 earthquake one crashed into the island of Honshu on Japan's Pacific seaboard causing the death of more than 27,000.

-Earthquake induced movement of the ocean floor most often generate tsunamis.
+Earthquake induced movements of the ocean floor most often generate tsunamis.

 The following are guidelines for the period following: